Cloud1379/cse15l-lab-reports/LabReport5.md

 [cs15lwi23ade@ieng6-203]:docsearch:556$ find -size -1k
 ./travel_guides_sizes.txt
 ```
 For this command, I added `-1k`.
-The `-` symbol is to look for files smaller than the given size. the `1k` was to search for files smaller than 1 kilotype.
+The `-` symbol is to look for files smaller than the given size. the `1k` was to search for files smaller than 1 kilobyte.
 I only found a single file that was smaller than the given size parameter.

 # Option 3